Table of Contents

 Classy Cork Board

-A corkboard is perfect for keeping notes to yourself.
+A corkboard is perfect for keeping lists and save-the-dates.
+A giant notice board!

 This Ikea hack is made from frames and I love the design of it.